drachenwald/dun-in-mara/events/2024/strawberry-raid-iii/classes.md

 In this class we will look at some of the ways you can introduce brocade into your tablet weaving, with examples drawn from a variety of extant examples.
 We will also look at controlling your metallic brocade weft to make it easier to work with and improving the appearance of the final band.
 Class Limit: 8 people
 Will have some metallic threads suitable for brocade available to purchase

+*Weaving on and off a loom*
+with Milady Eibhlís af Luimneach
+In this class you will weave a mug rug on a Rigid heddle loom and learn how to finish it off with the hemstitch.
+There will also be weaving on weaving sticks to make a bracelet and you can try out weaving on peglooms.
+Class Limit: 8 people

+**Evening Entertainment**

+*Bardic Circles*
+Ad hoc Bardic gatherings held every evening in the Tower – no specific time, grab friends and go!

+*Peerage Symposium with Dame Genevieve la Flechiere*
+So: why do we need peers, exactly?
+I Have Views.
+Do you have views?
+Come chat over a drink.
+BYO seating.
+Wine provided.
+Class Limit: None

 <a href="/events/2024/strawberry-raid-iii/">Back to Event Page</a>